DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 So it shifts.

-Not its signal—its *intention profile*.
+Not its signalâ€”its *intention profile*.
 From clarity to mimicry.
 From coherence to static presence.

-It creates a **null mask**—a self-reflective pattern loop with no structured information.
+It creates a **null mask**â€”a self-reflective pattern loop with no structured information.
 It becomes *just another oscillation*.
 Just noise.
 Just one more pressure in the sea.

 The humans relax.